Hevander27/Correlation-One/README.md

 Contains data about the average concentration of formal dehyde in the air.The data is categorized by UHF42 neighborhood for years 2005 and 2011.

-There are 84 rows and 3 columns.
+Rows: 84 rows

+Columns: 3